 Book bags should be brought to school every day and your child’s book will be changed on Tuesdays and Thursdays.
 Please read with your child everyday then comment and sign your child’s Reading Record Book to inform us of your child’s Reading progress.
 Children are encouraged to read other materials at home these include; newspapers, comics, magazines, Newsround, fiction texts, non-fiction texts and books from the library.

 Homework is given out every Friday and is due back in on the following Wednesday.
 Homework is acknowledged by an adult.
 Spellings will be tested every Wednesday.

 If you need any further information or assistance with regards to your child’s learning please feel free to contact us after school.
-Miss Freeman, Miss Chamberlin, Miss Ferrol and Mrs Curtis.
+Miss Chamberlin, Miss Jenkins, Miss Ferrol and Miss Sealey.